elocatelli/ICi_potential/README.md

 ## Relevant attributes:

-the code contains a Python class, ICi, with several attributes.
+the code contains a Python class, ICi, with several methods.

+To create an instance of the class, simply type

+myICI = ICi()

+The most useful methods for the end user are:

+set_params(): sets all the attributes of the class ICi, reading the parameter file

+set_charge_topology(): sets and check the arrangement of the off-centre charges

+check_params(): prints the parameters on the file "parameters_check.dat" for a first check

-the most useful for the end user are: print_potential_surface('2patch', nph=100): computes and print in a text file the electric potential at contact as a function of the polar angle (from the one pole to the other - the first pole corresponds to the first off-centre charge, in case the two charges are not equal).
-The file name is hard-coded, but can be changed inside the function (function in file: ICi_sp_potentials.py)
+print_potential_surface(filename, Np=100): computes and saves in a text file the electric potential at contact as a function of the polar angle (from the one pole to the other - the first pole corresponds to the first off-centre charge, in case the two charges are not equal).

-do_effective_potential('2patch', '2patch', Np=1): computes and prints in a text file the pair energy at contact in the three main orientations (PP, EE, EP).
-For Np>1, a curve with the radial dependence of the pair energy in these three configurations will be produced.
-The file name is hard-coded, but can be changed inside the function (function in file: ICi_effective_potentials.py)
+do_effective_potential(filename, Np=100): computes and saves in a text file the pair energy at contact in the three main orientations (PP, EE, EP).
+For Np>1, the radial dependence of the pair energy (between 1 and 3 units of length) in these three configurations will be computed; setting Np=1 will only calculate and save only the contact value.

-pathway(myICi.ICidict['folder']+'/test_pathway_ipc.dat'): computes and prints in a text file the pair energy along the rotational pathway (see the paper mentioned above for a description of the pathway); the distance is fixed by the parameter "pathway_distance".
-The function accepts a string, that is the path of the file where the pathway will be saved.
-In the example, it will be saved the file "test_pathway_ipc.dat" in the same folder specified by command line.
+pathway(filename): computes and saves in text file the pair energy along the rotational pathway (see the paper mentioned above for a description of the pathway); the distance is fixed by the parameter "pathway_distance".
 The number of sample points is hard coded in the paramter "path_N", that can be found in the file "ICi_definitions.py"

+logfile_mf(): prints a few important information on the system.
+This method is called by default with "do_effective_potential"

+compute_potential_zero(): estimates where the single particle potential crosses zero, which , as reported in the reference paper, can be identified with the patch size.
+If the single particle potential has already been computed, the zero is computed as long as the number of stored points is larger than 10 (e.g. when calling the method "print_potential_surface",  Np> 10).
+The estimated value is stored as the attribute "sp_zero".
+This method is called by default with "logfile_mf"

+When relevant, 'filename' is a string, that will set the file name where the data will be saved.

-Other attributes can be found (commented) in the file "ICi_potential.py"
+A few other methods can be found (commented) in the file "ICi_potential.py".

+## Brief description of each file:

+ICi_potential : example of a script for computing single particle/pair potentials and other quantities

+ICi_definition : all the attributes are defined here

+ICi_orientations : a collection of all the relevant orientations (e.g. PP, EE, EP)

+ICi_particle : sets particle-based properties (such as the off-charge arrangement)

+ICi_sp_potential : methods for computing and storing/saving the single particle effective potential

+ICi_effective_potential : methods for computing and storing/saving the pair effective potential energy

+ICi_pathway : methods for constructing the rotational pathway

+utils : miscellaneous useful functions